99XProblems/99-Scala-Problems/docs/problems.en.md

 Then type `test` to test.
 You can also use `sbt test` from the command-line but that’s longer since the JVM has to be started everytime.

+Use `test-only org.p99.scala.P00Spec` to test only the problem `00`.

 ### Problems

 ### P01 (easy)